Cooling spa treatments & cryotherapy in London

 Price: Spa Day from £175

 This is where wellness and luxury perfectly collide.
-Not only does the Espa Life spa employ their brilliant namesake and Jessica treatments, but they also offer a wet room consisting of: tropical rain showers: swimming and vitality pools: and an oh-so-appealing-right-now ice fountain.
+Not only does the Espa Life spa employ their brilliant namesake and Painted by Jools nail treatments, but they also offer a wet room consisting of: tropical rain showers: swimming and vitality pools: and an oh-so-appealing-right-now ice fountain.
 And you must test the amazing private sleep pods – so you get the maximum chill time and R&R too.

 Price: Spa experience from £60

-The Old Street spa at Ironmonger Row Baths in Islington is part of a £16.5million restoration project, where many of the Baths’ historical features have been restored.
-Experience the ice fountain and plunge pool, that’s kept to zingy 15 degrees – to boost circulation and hit your refresh button – it’s the perfect antidote to sweaty city life.
+The brilliant budget spas located around London where you can experience the ice fountain and plunge pool, that’s kept to zingy 15 degrees – to boost circulation and hit your refresh button – it’s the perfect antidote to sweaty city life.
+Check out a spa location near you -

 Where: Thai Square Spa